 Parents Need to Know

-Parents need to know that this movie is an feature-length advertisement for clothing, toys, and accessories displayed within the film.
+Parents need to know that this movie is a feature-length advertisement for clothing, toys, and accessories displayed within the film.
 While some positive messages about believing in yourself run through the movie, the overarching concentration on fashion, appearance, and consumerism overwhelm everything else.

-What's the story?
+What's the Story?

 Barbie is starring in a movie about the Princess and the Pea, when she is fired from the set because she has expressed her opinions.
 Voices on the Internet slam her performances and she decides to quit her career as an actress.
 To top things off, Ken breaks up with her over the phone, so she decides to take drastic action and visit her Aunt Millicent in Paris.
 With a little help from three "flairies," she saves Aunt Millicent's fashion house by helping to design a new fashion line.